Ajgautam01/Final-Report/README.md

 Invoke View > Command Palette….
 Type “doctor”, and select the Flutter: Run Flutter Doctor.
 Review the output in the OUTPUT pane for any issues.
 Make sure to select Flutter from the dropdown in the different Output Options.

+## Test drive
+To create a new Flutter app from templates, run it, and experience “hot reload” after you make changes to the app.

+Select your development tool of choice for writing, building, and running Flutter apps.
+## Create the app
+* Invoke View > Command Palette.
+* Type “flutter”, and select the Flutter: New Project.
+* Select Application.
+* Create or select the parent directory for the new project folder.
+* Enter a project name, such as my_app, and press Enter.
+* Wait for project creation to complete and the main.dart file to appear.
+The above commands create a Flutter project directory called my_app that contains a simple demo app that uses Material Components.

  # Week  Python
  Do task in django python